manjeetk/algorithms-and-data-structures/README.md

   * For example,    "Listen" = "Silent", "evil" = "vile", "restful" = "fluster"
 * Generate all combinations of a string
 * Generate all combinations of an array
+* Add all numbers entered as function parameters
+* Even and odd numbers sum from an array